Florence in high season – mad, bad and dangerous for you?

 For food items, I highly recommend the long-ish walk to Sant’ Ambrogio Market.
 I bought some sun-dried tomatoes at a quality I’d never get in Germany, for the standard 5 or 10 EURO per kilogram, as well as plenty of fresh foods ready to consume on-site.
 There’s even a small thrift section!
 It’s the best market for food in the centre of Florence.
 Mercato Centrale is supposedly more touristy, with a whole level dedicated to small restaurants.

-I generally use the Rough Guide to Italy* .
-But you can also get a 2018 Pocket Rough Guide to Florence*.
-And a series I really love for those off-the-beaten track places, is the “Secret” guides by Jonglez.
+I generally use the Rough Guide to Italy.
+But you can also get a 2018 Pocket Rough Guide to Florence.
+A series I used to love for those off-the-beaten track places, is the “Secret” guides by Jonglez.
 They are just on sights, no restaurants, no hotels, but full of inspiring ideas!
-There is, of course, one on Florence*, and I wish I had read that before I went – but I probably would have found it even harder to leave!
+I recently came across some less good ones, but the Florence one is great.
+I wish I had read that before I went – but I probably would have found it even harder to leave!

 Disclaimer: As you can expect from this straight-laced incorruptible traveller, I paid for everything but the odd aperitivo myself.
 I don’t believe in giving in unbiased review of something you haven’t paid for yourself.
-Likewise, I’m not going to make affiliate links to places where I did not stay, money or not.
-If you follow a link, it will be non-affiliate, unless marked with an asterisk.
-I make money in my day job, thanks.
+Links marked with an asterisk are affiliate links to Booking.com which I use myself when making hotel bookings.
+I’m finding it a little trouble some to recommend places I haven’s stayed in.
+So these recommendation are mostly based on location or personal recommendations!
+I make 100% of income in my day job, thanks, but any commission will help with running cost for this site.
+You can find more details on my website Terms and Conditions.